nullptrT/libmdhtml/README.md

 * `MDHTML_SHARED`: Enables building a
 shared library `libMdHtml++.so`.
 Not using this option builds a static `libMdHtml++.a` by default.
-* `MDHTML_BUILD_BIN`: Build the command line utility that converts a markdown document into a html document.
+* `MDHTML_DONT_BUILD_BIN`: Don't build the command line utility that converts a markdown document into a html document.
 * `MDHTML_QT_SUPPORT`: Build the libMdHtmlQt
   library providing some widgets and convenience functions for editing markdown with Qt.
 * `MDHTML_DESTDIR`: Where are the files installed to.
 Defaults to `CMAKE_INSTALL_PREFIX` (`/usr` on UNIX and `C:\Program Files` on WIN32)